 Charge cards are no longer as popular as they used to be, but there’s still a handful that you can apply for, either for your personal expenses or your business.

-So we explain the charge card vs credit card differencex & explain exactly what you need to know about each.
+Below we explain the difference between charge cards and credit cards, and explain exactly what you need to know about each.

 But what is a charge card?
 If you were to look up a credit card definition, it'd be similar in almost every way except for a few key differences.
 In this guide, we’ll cover those main differences between the two and explore whether a charge card is right for you.